-As part of the Annual Meeting, we will hold a live question and answer session, during which we intend to answer questions submitted during the meeting in accordance with the Annual Meeting's Rules of Conduct that are pertinent to the Company and the meeting matters, as time permits.
+As part of the Annual Meeting, we will hold a live question and answer session, during which we intend to answer questions that were submitted during the pre-registration process (described above) and during the meeting in accordance with the Annual Meeting's Rules of Conduct that are pertinent to Magenta and the meeting matters, as time permits.
 Questions and answers will be grouped by topic and substantially similar questions will be grouped and answered once.
-Only stockholders who register prior to the deadline of Wednesday, June 3, 2020 at 5:00 p.m.
-Eastern Time and subsequently log in to attend the Annual Meeting will be able to ask questions at the Annual Meeting.
+Only stockholders who register prior to the Annual Meeting and subsequently log in to attend the Annual Meeting will be able to ask questions at the Annual Meeting.